 - M.D., Albert Einstein College, 1975

-- Chiodi V, Mallozzi C, Fan Chen J, Ferrante A, Lombroso PJ, Di Stasi AM, Domenici MR, Popoli P (in press) Cocaine-induced changes of synaptic transmission in the striatum are modulated by adenosine A2A receptors and involve the tyrosine phosphatase STEP.
+- Chiodi V, Mallozzi C, Fan Chen J, Ferrante A, Lombroso PJ, Di Stasi AM, Domenici MR, Popoli P (2014) Cocaine-induced changes of synaptic transmission in the striatum are modulated by adenosine A2A receptors and involve the tyrosine phosphatase STEP.
 Neuropsychopharmacology.
 39:569-578 PMCID3895235

 - Baguley TD, Xu HC, Chatterjee M, Lombroso PJ, Ellman J (2013) Substrate-based fragment identification for the development of selective, nonpeptidic inhibitors of Striatal-Enriched Protein Tyrosine Phosphatase.
 J Med Chem 56:7636-7650.
 PMCID in progress.